dyllandry/c-uno/readme.md

 - model player's hands
 - model the discard pile
-- model a series of turns including turns for players and npc
+- model a series of turns including turns for players (skip npcs for now)

 ## Todo History